The 20 Best Bilateral Perisylvian Polymicrogyria Doctors Near Me in District of Columbia, US

 Accepting New Patients

-Alpa Vashist is a Neurologist in Washington, Washington, D.c..
+Alpa Vashist is a Neurologist practicing medicine in Washington, Washington, D.c..
 Dr. Vashist is rated as an Experienced provider by MediFind in the treatment of Bilateral Perisylvian Polymicrogyria.
-Her top areas of expertise are Genetic Epilepsy with Febrile Seizures Plus (GEFS+), Seizures, Epilepsy, and Generalized Tonic-Clonic Seizure.
+She is also highly rated in 3 other conditions, according to our data.
+Her clinical expertise encompasses Genetic Epilepsy with Febrile Seizures Plus (GEFS+), Seizures, Epilepsy, and Generalized Tonic-Clonic Seizure.
 Dr. Vashist is currently accepting new patients.

 Learn about our expert tiers